liliang-cn/liliang-cn/README.md

-- 👋 Hi, I’m @liliang-cn
+👋 Hi, I’m Liang Li, but you can call me Leo.

-- 👀 I’m interested in JavaScript and Go
+👀 I’m a frontend developer proficient in HTML, CSS, and JavaScript, with a focus on React.

-- 🌱 I’m currently learning Go
+🌱 I’m currently expanding my skill set and learning Go.

 <!---
 liliang-cn/liliang-cn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.